Wachau: Geography

+Towns

 Melk

+Set in the Wachau and depicting the politics of the times, the epic German poem "Nibelungenlied" was written around 1200 CE, Fragments of this epic was discovered in the monastic library of Melk, which are also displayed there.
 Melk is a small town on the bank of the Danube at the start of the Wachau region at an elevation of 228 m.
 An ancient town with its historicity linked to the Romans (as a border post) and also to Babenbergs' times (as their strong fortress), known then as the Namare Fort, which the residents call as the Medelke of the Nibenlunggenlied or the Babenberg fortress.
 Its present population is reported to be 5300.
 Its large enticing popularity is on account of the Benedictine abbey (founded in 1089 AD), perfect example of a "Baroque synthesis of the arts" which forms the western gateway to the Wachau, which is located on a 200 ft high cliff.
 There is baroque gateway at the entrance.

 The basic layout of the town below the Abbey is dated to the 11th and 12th centuries.
 However, many of the present day historic buildings in the main streets of the town are from 16th to 18th century.
 The most prominent streets laid out from the town hall square (Rathausplatz) are the Hauptstrasse (the main street) and Sterngasse, which is oldest street of the town.
-Some notable buildings seen in these streets and the square are: The former Lebzelterhaus dated to 1657, now a pharmacy and the Rathaus, dated to 1575, which has a large entrance door made of wood and copper, both in the Rathausplatz square; and an over-four-hundred-year-old bakery with shingle roof.
+Buildings in these streets and the square include the former Lebzelterhaus dated to 1657, now a pharmacy and the Rathaus, dated to 1575, which has a large entrance door made of wood and copper, both in the Rathausplatz square; and an over-four-hundred-year-old bakery with shingle roof.
 A well-conserved ancient grapevine groove is located next to the Haus am Stein behind the Sterngasse.
 The Danube River bank shows marks of past flood levels at the shipping master's house.
 Also of interest is the old post office building of 1792, established by the then-postmaster Freiher von Furnberg; this functions now as a convention centre.
 Another dominant feature in the town is the Birago Barracks, built during 1910–13.
 In the peripheral area of the town, buildings built in the latter half of the 19th century and early 20th century are seen in their original condition.
 However, a district of villas replicating the Wiener Cottage Verein can also be seen here now.
 A1 Autobahn between Vienna and Salzburg has a station close to the town centre.
 Melk also has many cycle trails, which are popular.